aire-program/aire-researcher-sandbox/README.md

 ## Colab access
 Use the Colab launch buttons in `docs/colab_index.md` for one-click execution in Google Colab.
 Each notebook includes a setup cell to install dependencies when running in Colab.

+## Glossary (for quick orientation)
+- **TF-IDF**: Term frequency–inverse document frequency; turns text into weighted numeric vectors for similarity and clustering.
+- **RAG**: Retrieval-augmented generation; pairs a retriever (TF-IDF here) with a responder to ground outputs in source documents.
+- **Governance templates**: Documents in `governance/` to record provenance, intended use, model details, and release checks before sharing work.